Callbots are the next wave of developments

 All of this complicates the work of the language model that has the task of putting the identified sounds into words and sentences.

 “People are able to understand such speech because we spend a large part of our lives distinguishing human speech from other sounds.
 We have extensive knowledge of the world and how it works.
 This helps us to assume from context which word is missing from the sentence, what was mispronounced or what was only hinted at.”

 Adding complexity to failure detection are two more models: the classification model, which must understand very different problem descriptions to understand exactly where the error might be; and the anomaly detection model, which assesses the content, volume and area of calls to see if the problem is pointing to a particular device or a whole area.

-“These steps are crucial, because if calls are transferred incorrectly or a service is misdiagnosed, it is easy for regional failures to go undetected or for some services to be given false alarms which waste time,” Lippus adds.
+“These steps are crucial because if calls are transferred incorrectly or a service is misdiagnosed, it is easy for regional failures to go undetected or for some services to be given false alarms which waste time,” Lippus adds.

-Service bots are one of the most common types of practical application of AI in the world.
+Service bots are one of the most common types of the practical applications of AI in the world.
 Only a few years ago, Annika was one of the few of its kind customers came into contact with, but AI chatbots are becoming more and more common in most major service environments.

 “Callbots are the next wave of developments in Estonia and Annika is again a pioneer in the field,”